merklejerk/zipped-contracts/README.md

 Compressed contracts that automatically self-extract when called.
 Useful for cheaply deploying contracts that are always called off-chain in an `eth_call` context.
 There are many examples of these contracts used in modern protocols/dapps: "lens"-type helper contracts, quoters, NFT metadata, query helpers, etc.

+There's also a companion web app which lets you deploy zipped contracts from the browser: [bytecode.zip](https://bytecode.zip)

 ## Installation (foundry)

 ```bash